material-components/material-components-android-compose-theme-adapter/README.md

 }
 ```

-This is especially handy when you're migrating an existing app, a fragment (or other UI container) a piece at a time.
+This is especially handy when you're migrating an existing app, a fragment (or other UI container) at a time.

 ### Customizing the theme